SocialismTools/socialism.tools/source/content/Chapter-in-a-box, four years later.md

 The other main alternative in the office collaboration space is [Cryptpad](https://cryptpad.org/), which has all the above issues except one – CryptPad it cloud-native and end-to-end encrypted!
 It’s under active development, and while I wouldn’t use it now, I’m more optimistic it will be a viable player soon.
 CryptPad is getting funding from some EU grants, so they have a solid financial base to work from, and the cloud-first end-to-end encryption model is compelling and unique.
 Time will tell if they can pull it off – if they do, they’ll have LibreOffice to thank.

-As many large enterprises learned the hard way, identity and access management is tough, and having a single sign-on (SSO) solution is critical to keep users and admins sane.

-So you’re concerned about the surveillance state
+*on re-reading this, the above might sound mean to LibreOffice - I didn't intend this to rip them to shreds, it's not their fault they don't have a near-monopoly to pay their developers with.
+This is unfortunately the nature of open source*

-### almost nobody cares about foss except nerds
+### almost nobody cares about FOSS

 Let’s start off with something obvious: many FOSS advocates support FOSS because of the ideology – it’s not just about the software experience FOSS apps provide.

-Normal people, who do not know or care about how software is made, **do not care about FOSS**.
+Normal people (who do not know or care about how software is made) **do not care about FOSS**.
 Most people don’t know what FOSS means or are only vaguely aware of it.
 Basically every device or software product people choose in their everyday life is not FOSS.
 This is not a coincidence – people want stuff that is easy, available, and does what they want.

 It is true that many people care about their privacy.
 There are three big problems with turning this feeling into action.
 The first is that many people _say_ they care about their privacy but value a long list of things above their privacy (environmentalists are very familiar with this kind of pain).
 The second is that normal people aren’t tech experts and don’t even know how (and how often) their privacy is being violated in the first place.
-The third is that even if they learn, most fixes are astoundingly difficult to implement, which can just make people feel helpless.
+The third is that even if they learn, most fixes are difficult to implement, which can make people feel helpless.

 *Just how hard is it to protect your privacy?
 [This blog post](https://www.optoutproject.net/data-free-disney/) about a privacy-conscious mom who wanted to go to Disneyland with her family but not submit her family to tracking is a spectacular example of how pervasive tracking technologies have become, how little the average person even notices them, and how difficult it is to avoid tracking even for committed techies.
 Leftists should understand that the fix to systemic problems will not be addressed by individual consumer choice.*

 To be clear, I’m not saying you should throw your privacy to the wind and give Sam Altman your eyeball scans or whatever.
 But we need to work with what we’ve got.
 Skills like enabling 2FA and ad-blockers, skills for spotting scams, and using a password manager are all far more likely to have a positive impact in the average person’s life than complicated cybersecurity tactics designed only to foil a potential FBI investigation.

 The same goes for collaboration software.
 It’s an extremely tough sell to convince comrades to use a costlier, clunkier product that needs far more attention and money to maintain properly.
-The basics of Google Drive are (and will almost certainly remain) free indefinitely.
-Do we want organizers and comrades spending tons of time managing, learning, and otherwise spending time on software, or do we want them out in the real world?
-In an ideal world, we can have both, but we aren’t there yet.
+The basics of Google Drive are (and will almost certainly remain) free indefinitely. **Do we want organizers spending tons of time managing, learning, and otherwise spending time on software, or do we want them doing something more productive?** In an ideal world, we can do both, but we aren’t there yet.

 ![](https://socialism.tools/wp-content/uploads/image-2.png)